GitMalmoer/NailsBookingApp-API/README.md

-# NailsBookingApp-API-Public
+# NailsBookingApp-API
-Public version of my Nails Booking API
+Nails Booking API

 ## To do very soon:
 - Complete code architecture refactor with CQRS and MediatR pattern